 No Tax on Tips explained

-The One Big Beautiful Bill (OBBB) includes a "No Tax on Tips" provision that promises relief for Nevada’s tipped workers, who make up over 5% of the state’s workforce—the highest per capita in the U.S. This measure, allowing workers to deduct up to $25,000 in tip income from federal income taxes through 2028, could reshape the financial landscape for servers, bartenders, and casino dealers.
+The One Big Beautiful Tax Cut Bill includes a “No Tax on Tips” provision that applies to Nevada’s tipped workers, who represent over 5% of the state’s workforce, the highest percentage per capita in the nation.
+Under this measure, eligible workers may exclude up to $25,000 in tip income from federal income taxes each year through 2028.
+The provision affects servers, bartenders, casino dealers, and other tipped employees.

 How It Works